openharmony/accesscontrol_accesscontrol_cangjie_wrapper/README.md

-# accesscontrol_accesscontrol_cangjie_wrapper
+# accesscontrol_cangjie_wrapper

 ## Introduction

-The accesscontrol_accesscontrol_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the access_token capability.
+The accesscontrol_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the access_token capability.
 The access_token information of the application mainly includes the application identity APPID, user ID, application clone index, application APL (Ability Privilege Level) level, application permission information, etc. The access_token information of each application is identified by a 32-bit unique device identifier, TokenID.

 ## Architecture